exercism/unison/exercises/concept/language-list/.docs/instructions.md

   true
 ```

-## 7. Define a function to create a string from the list
+## 7. Define a function to determine if a given list is a sub-list

 ```
 > languageList.new